Why Online Projects Fail — And How to Fix It With a System

 Growth shortcuts.

-Tactics without structure don’t compound.
+Tactics without structure do not compound.

-They give short bursts of activity… then disappear.
+They may create short bursts of movement.

-That’s why people keep trying new things.
+That is why people keep trying new things.

 Because nothing sticks.